furozun/DontWatchMe/README.md

 # DontWatchMe
-The repository shared that how to anti-watch on internet.
+The repository sharehow to anti-watch on internet.

 ### How to read
 - tool